Click here to Skip to main content

 Object-oriented (OO) is about "classes" not "objects".
 But I truly believe that "objects" deserve more our attentions.
 If you agree, read more on...
 Dynamic Object Programming (DOP), Component-Based Object Extender (CBO Extender), AOP Container and Dynamic Decorator Pattern.

-Gary lives in southeast Michigan and works as a Senior Consultant in a consulting group.
-We provide technology solutions to complicate business problems using Web strategy and Business Intelligence.
+Gary lives in southeast Michigan.
 My first programming language is FORTRAN.
-For the last a few years, I have primarily focused on .NET technologies, SQL Server and Business Objects, etc.
+For the last a few years, I have primarily focused on .NET technologies with Mobile Development as my newest interest.

 Comments and Discussions